open-ephys/commutator-docs/source/coax-commutator/user-guide/automatic-control/onix-computervision.rst

-Automate Commutation with Bonsai and Computer Vision
+Automate Commutation with ONIX and Computer Vision
 ****************************************************************

 .. todo:: document